-So you have a friend living in sin?
-This is an uncomfortable problem for us Christians because, let’s face it, none of us are perfect.
-If I call out my friend on her crude language, she might point out that my gossip habit is just as un-Christian.
+This is an uncomfortable problem for Christians because, let’s face it, none of us are perfect.
+If you confront a friend about his behavior with his girlfriend, he might point out that your profanity habit is just as un-Christian.

-Therefore, instead of tackling the problem, we end up with an unspoken truce: I won’t point out your sin if you don’t point out mine.
-Jesus took away our sins anyway, so let’s bump fists and go get a facial at the mall.
+Therefore, instead of tackling the problem, you end up with an unspoken truce: I won’t point out your sin if you don’t point out mine.
+Jesus took away our sins anyway, so let’s bump fists and go shoot hoops.

 And the monster grows.